samuelmaddock/electron/docs/api/session.md

       * `geolocation` - Request access to the user's location via the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API)
       * `idle-detection` - Request access to the user's idle state via the [IdleDetector API](https://developer.mozilla.org/en-US/docs/Web/API/IdleDetector).
       * `media` -  Request access to media devices such as camera, microphone and speakers.
-      * `mediaKeySystem` - Request access to DRM protected content.
+      * `media-key-system` - Request access to DRM protected content.
       * `midi` - Request MIDI access in the [Web MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API).
-      * `midiSysex` - Request the use of system exclusive messages in the [Web MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API).
+      * `midi-sysex` - Request the use of system exclusive messages in the [Web MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API).
       * `notifications` - Request notification creation and the ability to display them in the user's system tray using the [Notifications API](https://developer.mozilla.org/en-US/docs/Web/API/notification)
-      * `pointerLock` - Request to directly interpret mouse movements as an input method via the [Pointer Lock API](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_Lock_API).
+      * `pointer-lock` - Request to directly interpret mouse movements as an input method via the [Pointer Lock API](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_Lock_API).
 These requests always appear to originate from the main frame.
-      * `keyboardLock` - Request capture of keypresses for any or all of the keys on the physical keyboard via the [Keyboard Lock API](https://developer.mozilla.org/en-US/docs/Web/API/Keyboard/lock).
+      * `keyboard-lock` - Request capture of keypresses for any or all of the keys on the physical keyboard via the [Keyboard Lock API](https://developer.mozilla.org/en-US/docs/Web/API/Keyboard/lock).
 These requests always appear to originate from the main frame.
-      * `openExternal` - Request to open links in external applications.
+      * `open-external` - Request to open links in external applications.
       * `speaker-selection` - Request to enumerate and select audio output devices via the [speaker-selection permissions policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy/speaker-selection).
       * `storage-access` - Allows content loaded in a third-party context to request access to third-party cookies using the [Storage Access API](https://developer.mozilla.org/en-US/docs/Web/API/Storage_Access_API).
       * `top-level-storage-access` -  Allow top-level sites to request third-party cookie access on behalf of embedded content originating from another site in the same related website set using the [Storage Access API](https://developer.mozilla.org/en-US/docs/Web/API/Storage_Access_API).
       * `window-management` - Request access to enumerate screens using the [`getScreenDetails`](https://developer.chrome.com/en/articles/multi-screen-window-placement/) API.
+      * `file-system` - Request access to read, write, and file management capabilities using the [File System API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API).
       * `unknown` - An unrecognized permission request.
-      * `fileSystem` - Request access to read, write, and file management capabilities using the [File System API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API).
     * `effectiveOrigin` String - The origin of the URL of the permission check, you should use this origin to perform security checks on whether to accept or deny this permission check.
 You may augment checks with additional information, but this is the primary source of truth you should rely on.
     * `permissionRequestDetails` [PermissionRequest](structures/permission-request.md)  | [FilesystemPermissionRequest](structures/filesystem-permission-request.md) | [MediaAccessPermissionRequest](structures/media-access-permission-request.md) | [OpenExternalPermissionRequest](structures/open-external-permission-request.md) - Additional information about the permission being requested.